jeanslack/Videomass/Pages/Packages/Windows.md

 to do is to submit the Videomass.exe file to your antivirus vendor for advanced analysis and making a False Positive claim.

-So, if you are still worried (or worse, scared) by the alarm cry of an overly susceptible array of antivirus, you can always try the following method:
+Alternatively, you can use the following installation method:

 * [PyPi package](Python_Package)